Glossary

 Interactive Voice Response (IVR)

 A system to automatically manage incoming calls, IVR can link phone callers (voice and/or touchtone) with a computer database.
-It can accept a question, access the company's database and provide a caller with the information they are seeking.
-It can also take information from the caller, convert it to data and input that data to the database.
+It can accept a question, access the company's database, and provide a caller with the information they are seeking.
+It can also take information from the caller, convert it to data, and input that data into the database.

 Interactive Web Response (IWR)